A humidifier is a humidifier, right?

 While that's the biggest consideration to note, it's also important to use a warm mist humidifier in the right space.
-For the steam to take on its therapeutic effects, it's best to run this type of humidifier in a smaller room, such as a bedroom, rather than a large-scale family area.
+For the steam to take on its therapeutic effects, it's best to run this type of humidifier in a smaller room, such as a bedroom, rather than a large room or for the whole house.

 Keep in mind that while you can find small-scale, portable versions, warm mist humidifiers do tend to use more electricity than cool mist models.
 This is because they're constantly boiling water to operate.